You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 How Does an Initial Public Offering (IPO) Work?

-An Initial Public Offering or IPO is a significant step for a company as it offers access to the public to raise money.
+An Initial Public Offering (IPO) is a significant step for a company as it offers access to the public to raise money.
 This provides the company with a more prominent ability to expand.
 This transparency and share listing ability are also significant in obtaining better options when seeking borrowed funds.

 What Is the Purpose of an IPO?